Fallback strategies

 Fallback fields can be of any kind.
 For example, you can fallback from an LLM-based field to a layout-based field, or from a computed field to a section group.
 For more information, see Field query object.

-In this example, you extract data from automotive repair invoices.
+For example, say you extract data from automotive repair invoices.
 You have high volume from 5 auto shops, and a long tail of low-volume invoices from hundreds of other shops.
 In this case, define a layout-based config for each of your top 5 auto shops to take advantage of layout-based methods' speed and deterministic behavior, and define one catch-all LLM-based config for the long tail.

 -